FusionAuth/fusionauth-site/DocsDevREADME.md

 - If you are referencing a field in a form, use the `[field]` class (rather than backticks): `[field]#Issuer#`
 - Don't abbreviate FusionAuth, use the full name.

+For blog posts:
+- Indent all code with two spaces per level.

 ### Proper names
 - macOS
 - Elasticsearch